Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Embedded - those in this role report to the data team but their priorities are set by their functional groups (business units).
 - Distributed - those in this role report to and have their priorities set by their functional groups (business units).
 However, they work closely with those in the Central role to align on data initiatives and for assistance on the technology stack.

+### Roles
+Data Engineer: Data Engineers build custom data integrations and manage over pipeline orchestration in order to ensure that the data brought into the data warehouse or data lake is correct.
+They develop and deploy machine learning endpoints, perform data warehouse optimizations, and maintain the data platform.
+Data Engineers are technically minded and always looking for ways to improve the technological aspects of the data stack.

+Analytics Engineer: The analytics engineers deliver well-defined, transformed, tested, documented, and code-reviewed data sets to the organization.
+Because of the high quality of this data and associated documentation, business users are able to do their own analysis while getting reliable, consistent answers.
+Analytics Engineers apply software engineering best practices to analytics code through the use of version control, testing, and continuous integration.
+They also train business users on how to best use their business intelligence tools.

+Data Analyst: Data Analysts perform deep insight work, such as determining the reasoning behind observed trends.
+They work with the business users to understand data requirements and then translate that information to the rest of the data team.
+They build critical dashboards, perform forecasting, and push the limit of end-user analytics in order to derive the most value out of the data warehouse.
+Analysts can provide the most value when they have ownership over the decisions being made from data.
+This means having a deep understanding of the system and a close working relationship with stakeholders, so that they know enough to provide recommendations and proposals for changes and actions.
+Analysts should have a strong stake in the success and failure of the teams they support.

 ### OKR planning
 - Coming from the higher level BizOps/Finance KPIs and the needs of the data team
 - Best way to get them is brainstorm with the data team